vk3txd/nko-antenna-brief/docs/NKO_UnUn_Testing.md

 These kinds of efficiencies tell me I should trial increasing the number of turns on the UnUn.
 Note: chasing a few 10ths of a percent seems OCD.

+The tests tell us nothing about how the balun handles an unbalanced and reactive load.

 The _small_ loss of efficiency by using an off 200R load surprised me (very much).
 I had expected it to perform much worse.
 Indeed, in about 2015 I had performed a similar test which showed 85% efficiency with a 135R load.
 The above test debunks that.
 Yes it uses a different build (cores) and dummy load - but the difference is such that it calls into question my original measurements.
 What was I thinking?

+The little LO1234 cores really do perform well - way better than expected and for both a 4:1 UnUn and a 4:1 current balun.

 Further work; I will re-test with the same 4:1 current balun build as used all those years ago - and at 50W key down.